 Brazil confirms second case of new coronavirus - Health Ministry

-Brazil's Health Ministry on Saturday confirmed the country's second case of the fast-spreading new coronavirus, diagnosed in a patient in São Paulo who had recently visited Italy.
+Brazil's Health Ministry on Saturday confirmed the country's second case of the fast-spreading new coronavirus, diagnosed in a 32-year-old patient in São Paulo who had recently visited Italy and arrived on Thursday.

+The man returned to São Paulo accompanied by his wife and wore a mask during the flight from Milan, according to additional information on the case released by the ministry after a brief statement earlier.
+The man exhibited the first symptoms on the day he arrived and sought medical attention on Friday, the statement said.
+He was in stable condition and was sent home to recover after receiving treatment at the same hospital that handled Brazil's first case of the new coronavirus.

+His wife is asymptomatic, the ministry added.
+Both are in isolation at home.
+There was no evidence that the virus was circulating nationwide, the health ministry statement said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)